sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - AWS Edge Locations / Points of Presence

 ## AWS Regions
+- Regions are geographically isolated areas.
+- Inside each Region, we have multiple data centers that have all the compute, storage, and other services you need to run your applications.
+- Each Region can be connected to each other Region through a **high speed fibre network**, controlled by AWS.
+- Each region is isolated from every other region, no data goes in or out of your environment in that region without you explicitly granting permission.

 - AWS has Regions all around the world
 - Names can be us-east-1, eu-west-3…
 - A region is a cluster of data centers